psdurco/EAO/README.md

 - 📜 **[Ethical Framework for AGI Decision-Making](articles/ethical.md)** – A structured ethical decision-making model for AGIs based on the 12 Principles of EAO.

 - 📡 **[EAO for AGIs](articles/agi.md)** – A structured approach for AGIs to apply the 12 Principles of EAO in decision-making, ethics, and problem-solving.

+- 🤖 **[Mathematical Model of EAO for AI](articles/model.md)** – A structured mathematical approach to integrating EAO principles into artificial intelligence decision-making and cognition.

 ---